SnoopJ/tabularasa/README_tabluarasa.txt

 Version 2.0 represents a large change in both Starbound and Tabula Rasa, and as such, Tabula Rasa 2.0 is NOT backwards compatible with previous versions.

 == CHANGELOG ==
+2.0 (hotfix) - tabularasa.object now includes __merge, so dependencies are now NOT necessary
 2.0 - Added custom filter buttons - Tabula Rasa switched to scripted object 1.5 - __merge integration, recipe changed to plain, 1 pixel.
 Dependency versioning workaround implemented.
 Tablet can no longer be crafted on itself.
 1.4 - Stopgap update to make Tabula Rasa immediately available for Angry Koala